 - You can switch between extra virgin olive oil and butter for this recipe.

-- You can add additional fresh herbs such as parsley or dill into the mixture before baking.
+- You can add fresh herbs, such as parsley or dill, into the mixture before baking.

 - You can make your phyllo dough for this tiropitakia me piperié recipe.

 - The long Green peppers are mildly spicy.
 You can use bell peppers if you prefer to have no spice.

 You can serve this tiropitakia me piperiés as a starter on a meze platter.
 You can add dipping sauce to them, such as Tzatziki or Talatouri.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.

 Health Disclaimer: Agoralia is not responsible for any health problems that could be related to the information provided on the website.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
 The content is for informational purposes only, and should not be taken as professional medical advice reliance on or use of the information on the website is at their own risk.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.
 Never disregard the advice of a medical professional, or delay in seeking it because of something you have read on this Website.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?